kircherlab/cfDNA-UniFlow/workflow/report/QualityControl.rst

-This is an aggregated QC reported created with multiQC.
-It aggregates information from FastQC, samtools stats and Mosdepth.
+This is an aggregated quality control (QC) report created with multiQC.
+It aggregates summary statistics, quality measures and visualizations from FastQC, Samtools stats and mosdepth for all provided samples.